 - April 1 and June 1 for fall CTP

 - September 1 and November 1 for spring CTP.

 - August 1 and October 1 for the three-week January session (ALM sustainability candidates only)

-- February 1 and March 15 for the three-week summer session (ALM sustainability candidates only).
+- January 1 and February 1 for the three-week summer session (ALM sustainability candidates only).